Policy Name: Registration

 Courses may be added or sections of the same course may be changed through the first 7 calendar days of the semester, adjusted proportionately for courses other than 15 weeks in length.
 Students adding a course after classes begin are responsible for all missed work but may not be penalized for absences which occur before they are registered for the course.

 Students who wish to withdraw from a course must officially do so through the registration system.
 Students wishing to withdraw from a course after the first 7 days must do so through Student Central.
 Students must drop courses prior to the start of the semester to receive a full refund.
-The last day to drop and remove a class from the official transcript is the end of the third week of the semester, adjusted proportionately for courses other than 15 weeks in length.
+The last day to drop (no grade recorded on the transcript) is the end of the third week of the semester, adjusted proportionately for courses other than 15 weeks in length.
 After the third week of the semester, drops are considered withdrawals and are recorded with a grade of “W” on the transcript.
 The last day to withdraw from a course is three weeks prior to the last day of classes, adjusted proportionately for courses other than 15 weeks in length.
 Students are responsible for dropping or withdrawing from courses.